 I resolve to invest in real estate using IRA funds

 It’s been possible to invest in real estate using IRA funds since 1978.
 Most Americans don’t know that, let alone know how to do it.
 Many CPAs aren’t familiar with the process either.
 Investing in real estate in your IRA, allows you to let real estate values and income grow tax free, helping grow your retirement account faster.

 I resolve to get my estate plan in order

 As I said in the beginning, there is a resolution on this list for everyone regardless of age.
 If you have created real estate wealth, it is important to figure out what happens when you are gone.
 Meet with an estate planning attorney and make your wishes known.
 Even the great musician, Prince, died with a $300 million estate and had no will.
 A little planning makes it easier on everyone!

 Get time on your side

 By Duane Duggan.
-Duane has been a Realtor for RE/MAX of Boulder in Colorado since 1982 and has facilitated over 2,500 transactions over his career, the vast majority from repeat and referred clients.
+Duane is an award-winning Realtor® and author of the book Realtor for Life.
+He has been a Realtor for RE/MAX of Boulder in Colorado since 1982 and has facilitated over 2,500 transactions over his career.
 He has been awarded two of the highest honors bestowed by RE/MAX International: The Lifetime Achievement Award and the Circle of Legends Award.
-Living the life of a Realtor and being immersed in real estate led to the inception of his book, Realtor for Life.
-For questions, e-mail DuaneDuggan@boulderco.com, call 303.441.5611 or visit BoulderPropertyNetwork.com.
+For questions, email DuaneDuggan@boulderco.com, call 303.441.5611 or visit BoulderPropertyNetwork.com.